Elsted railway station

 Elsted railway station served the village of Elsted in the county of West Sussex in England.
 The village itself was 1 mi away to the south-west.
-The station was on the line between Petersfield and Midhurst, which was operational between 1 September 1864 and the last train ran on 5 February 1955.
+The station was on the line between Petersfield and Midhurst, which was operational between 1 September 1864 and the last train on 5 February 1955.
 The station building has now been cleared for an industrial development, although nearby railway cottages are still in existence.